Get ready to sizzle on the dance floor and become a salsa superstar with our ultimate guide to the hottest spots in LA

 The dance style is a fusion of several Latin American dance styles, including Cuban son, cha-cha-cha, mambo, and others.
 Its energetic, rhythmic footwork characterizes it, often improvised and fluid, sensual body movements.

-Salsa dance has become popular worldwide in many different countries and cultures.
+This hot dance has become popular worldwide in many different countries and cultures.
 It is often associated with Latin American culture and is frequently danced to Latin American music, although it can also be danced to other types of music.